Splunk® Enterprise

 System requirements

-Each deployment server in the cluster requires its own dedicated Splunk Enterprise instance, version 9.2 or above.
+Each deployment server in the cluster requires its own dedicated Splunk Enterprise instance, version 9.2 or higher.

 The deployment clients connecting to the cluster can run a pre-9.2 version, since their interactions are the same whether connecting to a cluster or to a standalone deployment server.
 They simply need to connect to a load balancer or DNS, rather than directly to a deployment server.